VJZ-Corp/vjz-corp.github.io/resources/cs/μarch-101.md

 <img width="825" height="477" alt="image" src="https://github.com/user-attachments/assets/fd16bd91-52b4-4b2d-85ee-88a14f9b4ec6" />

 # Zen 5 Specs
-After going through how superscalar OoO cores speculate and several types of caches and their purpose, you finally have enough knowledge to understand **most** of this diagram:
+After going through how superscalar OoO cores speculate and several types of caches and their purpose, you hopefully have the knowledge to understand the majority of this diagram:

 <img width="825" height="556" alt="image" src="https://github.com/user-attachments/assets/2a245d44-9685-4a97-afc8-6a679b9ef3af" />